 - To further the application of the sciences in the pulp, paper and allied industries.

 - To provide means for the interchange of ideas upon scientific and technical matters affecting the industry.

 - To encourage and promote education in the science and technology of pulp and paper manufacture use.

 - To encourage and promote investigation and research into the manufacture and use of pulp and paper.

 - To arrange for the collection and dissemination of information appertaining to the industry in southern Africa and elsewhere, and for the presentation, discussion and publication of papers or other contributions submitted to the Association.

 - To promote co-operation with kindred associations in this and other countries.

 - To promote professional and social interaction amongst members.

-TAPPSA produces a bimonthly technical magazine – TAPPSA Journal – which goes to a carefully targeted circulation list comprised of process engineers, mill managers, forestry managers and other decision makers involved in the paper and related industries in sub-Saharan Africa, and by request to a number of decision makers based in Scandinavia, the America’s, Australasia and Europe.
+TAPPSA produces a quarterly technical magazine – TAPPSA Journal – which goes to a carefully targeted circulation list comprised of process engineers, mill managers, forestry managers and other decision makers involved in the paper and related industries in sub-Saharan Africa, and by request to a number of decision makers based in Scandinavia, the America’s, Australasia and Europe.